Joshua Kutryk: RCAF Career

+Astronaut career

-CSA selection and astronaut career
+CSA selection and training

-Kutryk was selected by the Canadian Space Agency to undergo training as an astronaut as part of the 2017 CSA Group, the fourth Canadian astronaut recruitment campaign.
-Kutryk and Dr. Jenni Sidey were selected among a large field of qualified candidates.

 Kutryk had previously applied to become an astronaut in the 2009 CSA selection, where astronauts David Saint-Jacques and Jeremy Hansen were selected.
-Kutryk was shortlisted to undergo a yearlong testing program and ultimately found himself in the top 16 finalists of some 5,350 candidates.
+Kutryk was shortlisted to undergo a year-long testing program and ultimately found himself in the top 16 finalists of some 5,350 candidates.
 His perseverance in successfully applying again in 2017 is highlighted on the CSA website.

+During the fourth Canadian astronaut recruitment campaign the Canadian Space Agency selected him to undergo astronaut training as part of the 2017 CSA Group.
+He and Dr. Jenni Sidey were selected from an initial pool of 3,772 candidates.

-As of July 2017, Kutryk has relocated to Houston, Texas to start the two-year NASA Astronaut Candidate Training Program at the Johnson Space Center.
+In July 2017, Kutryk relocated to Houston, Texas to start the two-year NASA Astronaut Candidate Training Program at the Johnson Space Center.
 He is a member of the 2017 NASA astronaut class.
+Both he and Dr. Sidey graduated from that program in January 2020.

-In September 2019, Kutryk participated as a cavenaut in the training ESA CAVES organized by the European Space Agency between Italy and Slovenia.
+In September 2019, Kutryk participated as a cavenaut in training organized by the European Space Agency with Italy and Slovenia.

+Starliner-1 crew member

+Canada announced its first Commercial Crew mission on November 22, 2023, and Kutryk was on it.
+The six-month mission to the International Space Station (ISS) planned to use a Boeing CST-100 Starliner spacecraft to get them there and return to Earth.
+The Boeing Starliner-1 mission was originally intended to be that spacecraft's first operational crewed mission to the ISS.
+However, the 2024 Boeing Crew Flight Test (CFT) encountered what NASA later described as a Type A mishap.
+That is NASA's most severe mishap category which means a crew could have been lost, and almost was.
+With the Starliner program grounded until at least late 2026, NASA decided to switch the Starliner-1 mission from a crew to a cargo one in November 2025.
+This also left its crew in limbo on whether they would fly on Starliner or be reassigned to a SpaceX Crew Dragon mission.